-We specialize in serving SMEs, which we believe are largely underserved by banking institutions despite representing the majority of the economic activity in Mexico.
+We specialize in serving small and medium-sized enterprises ("SMEs"), which we believe are largely underserved by banking institutions despite representing the majority of the economic activity in Mexico.
 We believe the SME sector will continue expanding and providing an attractive opportunity for our growth.

-The amount per transaction of our operating leases ranges from Ps. \$100,000 to Ps.
+The amount per transaction of our operating leases ranges from Ps.
+100,000 to Ps.
 150 million, with an average balance of Ps.
-1.5 million and with maturities between 12 to 48 months and 38 months on average.
-The annual fixed interest rates that we charge for our operating lease products range from 20.0% to 25.0%.
+1.5 million and with maturities between 12 to 48 months and 35 months on average.
+The annual fixed interest rates that we charge for our operating lease products range from 18.0% to 25.0%.
 The amount per transaction of our financial factoring products ranges from Ps.
 500,000 to Ps.
-150 million, with maturities between 8 to 180 days and 88 days on average, with annual interest rates at the Mexican interbank lending rate (Tasa de Interés Interbancaria de Equilibrio, or "TIIE") plus 14.0% to 21.0%.
+150 million, with maturities between 8 to 180 days and 120 days on average, with annual interest rates at the Mexican interbank lending rate (Tasa de Interés Interbancaria de Equilibrio, or "TIIE") plus 14.5 to 21.0 percentage points.
 Our auto loans range from Ps.
-50,000 to up to 80.0% of the vehicle's price, with maturities between 12 and 60 months and fixed interest rates between 16.9% and 19.0%.
+50,000 to up to 80.0% of the vehicle's price, with maturities between 12 and 60 months and fixed interest rates between 14.0% and 18.0%.

-As of September 30, 2017, our operating leasing, financial factoring and auto loans and other lending business lines represented 77.8%, 5.7% and 16.5% (of which 4.7% was represented by auto loans), respectively, of our portfolio (including our off-balance sheet accounts).
+As of December 31, 2016, our operating leasing, financial factoring and auto loans and other lending business lines represented 73.0%, 9.6% and 17.4%, respectively, of our portfolio (including our off-balance sheet accounts).
 In recent years, we have experienced a significant level of growth combined with high rates of return and low rates of non-performing loans.
-Between 2012 and 2016, our net income and loan portfolio, including our offbalance sheet accounts, each grew at a CAGR of 49.0%, and we had a return on average equity of 34.7% during such period, while return on average equity for 2016 was 24.8%.
-As of September 30, 2017, our net loan portfolio increased by Ps.
-9,132.2 million or 30.3% compared to September 30, 2016.
+Between 2014 and 2016, our loan portfolio, including our off-balance sheet accounts, grew at a compound annual growth rate ("CAGR") of 62.0%, we had a return on average equity of 30.4% during such period.
+As of December 31, 2016, our net loan portfolio increased by Ps.
+11,286.9 million or 59.9% compared to December 31, 2015.
 Non-performing loans represented 0.59% of our loan portfolio (including our off-balance sheet accounts) as of December 31, 2016.
-As of September 30, 2017, our non-performing loans accounted for 0.71% of our total portfolio, including off-balance sheet accounts.
 We believe our growth is the result of various factors including our geographic coverage and wide distribution network integrated by our headquarters in Mexico City and twelve regional offices, our industry knowledge and know-how, our efforts on development and innovation to meet customers' needs, our customer's loyalty resulting from our personalized service and our effective origination and collections processes, as well as risk mitigation.

-The chart below shows our loan portfolio growth for each of the periods indicated, including off-balance sheet accounts, and our NPL ratio:
+The chart below shows our loan portfolio growth for each of the periods indicated, incluing off-balance sheet accounts: